Eastern Schools for the Deaf Athletic Association

-The Eastern Schools for the Deaf Athletic Association (ESDAA) is an organization that oversees and regulates deaf interscholastic athletics in the US States of Delaware, Maryland, West Virginia, Virginia, Ohio, Pennsylvania, New Jersey, New York, Connecticut, Rhode Island, Massachusetts, and Maine.
-The ESDAA is headquartered at the New Jersey School for the Deaf in Trenton, New Jersey.
+The Eastern Schools for the Deaf Athletic Association (ESDAA) is an organization that oversees and regulates deaf interscholastic athletics in the US States of Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Virginia, and West Virginia.
+The ESDAA is headquartered at the Lexington School for the Deaf in East Elmhurst, New York.
 ESDAA is the oldest Deaf High School Athletic Association in the US, founded in 1927.
+We recently became a nonprofit 501c3 organization in December 2023.

 Members

 From 1927 to present, 23 schools were members of ESDAA.
-Only 18 schools remains today.
+Only 17 schools remains today.
 Ohio School for the Deaf, which joined in 2015, is the new and most-recently added member.
 Virginia School for the Deaf and Blind rejoined the conference in 2021.